FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

  1) Locate the desired sample class in the Project/Android tree.

- 2) Right click on the sample class and select "Copy"
+ 2) Right-click on the sample class and select "Copy"

  3) Expand the  TeamCode/java folder

- 4) Right click on the org.firstinspires.ftc.teamcode folder and select "Paste"
+ 4) Right-click on the org.firstinspires.ftc.teamcode folder and select "Paste"

  5) You will be prompted for a class name for the copy.
     Choose something meaningful based on the purpose of this class.
     Start with a capital letter, and remember that there may be more similar classes later.

 Once your copy has been created, you should prepare it for use on your robot.
-This is done by adjusting the OpMode's name, and enabling it to be displayed on the Driver Station's OpMode list.
+This is done by adjusting the OpMode's name and enabling it to be displayed on the Driver Station's OpMode list.

 Each OpMode sample class begins with several lines of code like the ones shown below: